davidjguru/davidjguru.github.io/_posts/2021-04-30-Drupal-fast-tips-link-fields-from-twig.md

 Because of this, I wanted to show some small examples of extracting and handling the values of this particular type of fields.
 This will be a post for site-builders or developers with basic knowledge on the Drupal backend (yes, Twig and the rendering are in the backend, sorry.).

+**Note:** This month (april 2021) I've published an article about [Visibility Condition Plugins for Drupal in The Russian Lullaby](https://www.therussianlullaby.com/blog/condition-plugins-for-visibility-in-drupal/).
+This could be interesting for you.
 ---------------------------------------------------------------------------------------
 <!-- /TOC -->
 **This article is part of a series of posts about Drupal Tips.**